MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 since beyond a certain point, merging reduces rather than increases efficiency.

-When a [Data partitioning policy](partitioningpolicy.md) is defined on a table, extents go through another background process after they are created (post-ingestion).
+When a [Data partitioning policy](partitioningpolicy.md) is defined on a table, extents go through another background process after they're created (post-ingestion).
 This process reingests the data from the source extents and creates *homogeneous* extents, in which the values of the column that is the table's *partition key* all belong to the same partition.
 If the policy includes a